shivani9298/PennClassPlanner/README.md

 - Export schedule to PDF/calendar
 - Fix failing edge cases (the senior design, the variety in course works)

-## previous verision of this project was in python, but that logic has been improved and impelemented in an react js a
+## previous verision of this project was in python, but that logic has been improved and implemented in an react js app